FlyWhoosh

 FlyWhoosh was a company that operated scheduled services to Dundee, Birmingham and Belfast before ceasing operations.
-Flywhoosh is a trading name of BluArrow Aviation Ltd.
+Flywhoosh was the trading name of BluArrow Aviation Ltd.

 History

-The company had been established by Birmingham-based businessman, Aden Murcutt, representing the travel company Bluearrow/Govisit who sold the tickets.
+The company was established by Birmingham-based businessman, Aden Murcutt, representing the travel company Bluearrow/Govisit who sold the tickets.
 Murcutt had previously tried to set up Flywho as a transatlantic charter airline.
-The operation used the services and licences of the Polish charter airline White Eagle Aviation which supplied an ATR 42 aircraft and crews.
-Scheduled services commenced on 29 May 2007 and were suspended on 7 December 2007.
+FlyWhoosh used the expertise and licences of the Polish charter airline White Eagle Aviation which supplied an ATR 42 aircraft and crews.
+Scheduled services commenced on 29 May 2007 but were suspended only six months later, on 7 December.

 Destinations

 FlyWhoosh operated scheduled services to the following destinations (at June 2007):